kokkos/kokkos.github.io/content/blog/blog-post-09.md

 # Outcomes

-Our experiments have shown that in most cases the actively tuning case still performs faster than the default, untuned configuration despite the search exploration overhead.
-Figure 1 shows how the Kokkos Tools APEX auto-tuning connector adjusts the occupancy for a Kokkos parallel_for in a Kokkos benchmark [3] via APEX’s auto-tuning capabilities.
+Our experiments have shown that, in most scenarios, using our online auto-tuning features speeds up a Kokkos program despite the added search exploration overhead.
+Figure 1 shows how the Kokkos Tools APEX auto-tuning connector adjusts the occupancy for a Kokkos::parallel_for in a Kokkos benchmark [3] via APEX’s auto-tuning capabilities.
 From the figure, we see how the best-performing parameter value converges half-way through the Kokkos application’s execution.
-The figure below shows how Kokkos tuning parameter values converge over Kokkos Application Execution.
+The figure below shows how Kokkos tuning parameter values converge over the course of the Kokkos application's execution.

 {{< image src="img/blog/2024-autotuning/APEX-tuning.png" style="float: center; height=10">}}

 For an in-depth example on how to use the Kokkos Tools runtime auto-tuning API with the APEX performance measurement and runtime adaptation tool, see this [Wiki Post](https://github.com/UO-OACISS/apex/wiki/Kokkos-Runtime-Auto-Tuning-with-APEX).

-The Kokkos team welcomes users to try the Kokkos Tools APEX auto-tuning capabilities and provide feedback given their auto-tuning needs.
-The Kokkos team is actively working on new features for auto-tuning, including providing a new flag for Kokkos executables, ML-guidance of auto-tuning, per-MPI process auto-tuning, and utilizing feedback from performance monitoring software such as LDMS.
+The Kokkos team welcomes Kokkos users to try out these new auto-tuning capabilities for their applications and provide feedback based on their auto-tuning needs.
+The Kokkos team is actively working on new features for auto-tuning, including providing a new flag for Kokkos executables, ML-guidance of auto-tuning, per-MPI-process auto-tuning, and utilizing feedback from performance monitoring software such as LDMS.

 # References